July 24, 2019 | At the Firm , Awards & Recognition , Community Service , Video Social Share

 “We are passionate about continuously looking for opportunities that develop and support Latina Leadership.
 It is our philosophy to be committed, open minded, and inclusive.
 Latina Leaders of Kern County is ‘building a stronger community, one leader at a time’.”

-Trejo’s biography was included in the event program, and a video of her accomplishments were highlighted as well.
-You can read her biography below, and you can watch the video by clicking here.
+Trejo’s biography was included in the event program, and a video of her accomplishments was highlighted as well.

 Beatriz A. Trejo has been dedicated in her adult life to giving back through her career as an attorney, and in our community.